MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-deploying.md

 Be sure to do a **Save As** in your browser for each file and make sure to remove any .txt added to the file name.
 These are also in a [GitHub PR request #7698](https://github.com/EpicGames/UnrealEngine/pull/7698) for users who [linked](https://www.epicgames.com/help/en-US/epic-accounts-c74/connect-accounts-c110/how-do-i-link-my-unreal-engine-account-with-my-github-account-a3618) their Epic and GitHub accounts)

 21. Ensure that the Windows Firewall allows incoming and outgoing traffic from 80 (TCP/UDP), 8888 (UDP, if not using localhost for PixelStreamingIP below), 19302 (If using Google&#39;s STUN server via above \*.ps1&#39;s, UDP), and any TURN server (none by default) ports (see [opening ports with Windows firewall](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access?view=sql-server-ver15#SSMSProcedure)).
-22. Right click on the UE4 &lt;AppName&gt;.exe and **Create shortcut**.
+22. Right click on the UE4 `<AppName>.exe` and **Create shortcut**.
 Right click on the shortcut and choose **Properties**.
 Paste in the following [parameters](https://docs.unrealengine.com/en-US/SharingAndReleasing/PixelStreaming/PixelStreamingReference/#unrealenginecommand-lineparameters) in the **Target** after the .exe with a space:
-    1.  -AudioMixer -PixelStreamingIP=localhost -PixelStreamingPort=8888 -WinX=0 -WinY=0 -ResX=1920 -ResY=1080 -Windowed -RenderOffScreen -ForceRes
+    1.  `-AudioMixer -PixelStreamingIP=localhost -PixelStreamingPort=8888 -WinX=0 -WinY=0 -ResX=1920 -ResY=1080 -Windowed -RenderOffScreen -ForceRes`
 23. Run the shortcut to kick off the 3D app in the background (you can check Task Manager to verify it&#39;s running under the **Processes** tab—sort by Name or CPU/GPU to spot it easily).
 Windows may popup a dialog requiring you to confirm you wish to run the App and Node.js services when first started on the VM.
-24. Run the runAzure.bat under the SignallingWebServer\ folder and ensure the SS is connected to the 3D app by looking for the &quot;Streamer Connected::1&quot; log in the SS console output.
+24. Run the `runAzure.bat` under the `SignallingWebServer\` folder and ensure the SS is connected to the 3D app by looking for the `"Streamer Connected::1"` log in the SS console output.
 25. The solution is ready to be run by a user now.
 Navigate to a browser on your local computer or mobile device and type in the IP address of the Virtual Machine to start streaming.
 The IP can be found by going to the Overview page of the VM in the Azure Portal, noted under the Public IP address section.
 26. If using the default template exported from Unreal Engine, click the **Click to start** and the play icon button to begin streaming Unreal Pixel Streaming successfully in Azure.